HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 This section describes the profiles used for Gaps in Care Reporting and how they are used to construct a Gaps in Care Report.

 The [care-gaps](OperationDefinition-care-gaps.html) operation returns zero or more bundles, one for each input patient.
-If `isDocument` is true, each bundle **SHALL** conform to the [DEQM Gaps In Care Bundle Profile], otherwise, each bundle **SHALL** contain the MeasureReport(s) and related resources, but does not have to contain any of the gaps-in-care-specific resources.
-A Gaps In Care Bundle can optionally contain a Composition entry, which uses the [DEQM Gaps In Care Composition Profile], to define a document composition consisting of one or more MeasureReports.
+Each bundle **SHALL** conform to the [DEQM Gaps In Care Bundle Profile].
+If `isDocument` is true, each bundle **SHALL** have a `type` of `document` and **SHALL** contain a Composition entry which uses the [DEQM Gaps In Care Composition Profile], to define a document consisting of one or more MeasureReports.
+If `isDocument` is false, each bundle **SHALL** contain at least the MeasureReport(s) and **SHOULD** contain the resources used to calculate the measure report.
+In addition, the collection bundle **MAY** contain the gaps-in-care-specific resources describing the gaps.

 The [DEQM Gaps in Care Composition Profile] builds on the base FHIR Composition resource, where its type code is constrained to a fixed LOINC code to identify the Composition as a Gaps in Care Report.
 The `subject` of a Gaps In Care Composition is required, it is used to reference the patient, [QI Core Patient](https://hl7.org/fhir/us/qicore/StructureDefinition-qicore-patient.html), the Gaps in Care Report is for.
 The Gaps In Care Composition **SHALL** contain one to many section(s).
 Each `section` has a `focus` element that references an Individual MeasureReport for a specific measure.
 All Individual MeasureReport referenced **SHALL** be for the same patient specified in the Composition `subject`.
 Each `section` **SHALL** also contain one or more `entry` of `DetectedIssue` using the [DEQM Gaps In Care DetectedIssue Profile] for the measure regardless of its gap status (e.g., open or closed).

-- The Individual MeasureReport **SHALL** conform to the [DEQM Individual MeasureReport Profile].
+- The Individual MeasureReport(s) **SHALL** conform to the [DEQM Individual MeasureReport Profile].
 This profile contains an optional extension, [CQF Criteria Reference Extension], on the `evaluatedResource` element.
 This extension allows the Server to indicate how an evaluatedResource, such as a colonoscopy procedure, was used to produce the measure calculation results by linking it to a specific population criteria identified by the population criteria id that equals to `Measure.group.population.id`.
 If an evaluatedResource contributes to multiple population criteria such as denominator and numerator, this can be represented by having two population reference extensions.
 One extension has `value` that references the denominator population criteria id and the other extension has `value` that references the numerator population criteria id.

 - The [DEQM Gaps In Care DetectedIssue Profile] has a fixed code CAREGAP indicating the detected issue is in the Care Gaps detected issue category.
 Each `DetectedIssue` **SHALL** contain at least one `evidence` element that each evidence **SHALL** provide a detail that references either a DEQM Individual MeasureReport of the measure or a `GuidanceResponse`.